BIGJRA/BIGJRA.github.io/rejuv.md

     Marten.

 -   Head up two sets of stairs and enter the first door on the right side.
-Talk to Hyu’ro.
+Talk to Hyu'ro.

 -   Talk to Marten in his house again.
 Exit, and take the Mudsdale rider outside the village to Voidal Chasm.

 -   In the Voidal Chasm, pick up the shiny object on B2F.

--   Return to Marten, then meet him in Hyu’ro’s house.
+-   Return to Marten, then meet him in Hyu'ro's house.

--   Enter Sashila’s research room by going up, surfing left, and down.
+-   Enter Sashila's research room by going up, surfing left, and down.
     Talk to Marten at the top.

--   Head into Alexandra’s room and use the crystal to go back to the past…
+-   Head into Alexandra's room and use the crystal to go back to the past…

 -   Talk to the truck driver in Hiyoshi City and go to Gregorian Lake.
     Surf up and talk to the guy inside the house here to get a *Lake Postcard.*

--   Return to the present and talk to Hyu’ro.
+-   Return to the present and talk to Hyu'ro.

 -   After talking to Marten at the door, head back to the Chasm, and go all the way to B3F.

 -   Rock climb up twice and enter the door.
 Head left, and then go down.

--   Battle **Absol.** Hyu’ro’s fate is up to you.
+-   Battle **Absol.** Hyu'ro's fate is up to you.
 After making your choice, return to Sashila.

 -   Re-enter the research area and talk to Marten.